ynshung/blender-colab/README.md

 * `MessageError: TypeError: Failed to fetch` while downloading: The tab must be opened so that the frames can be downloaded.

 ## Disclaimer
-Google Colab is specialized for data centres, neural network etc, not rendering 3D scenes.
-Because the computing power provided are free, the usage limits, idle timeouts and speed of the rendering may varies.
-[ColabPro](https://colab.research.google.com/signup) is available for those who wanted to have more powerful GPU and longer session for rendering.
+Google Colab is targeted to researchers and students to run AI/ML tasks, data analysis and education, not rendering 3D scenes.
+Because the computing power provided are free, the usage limits, idle timeouts and speed of the rendering may varies time by time.
+[Colab Pro and Colab Pro+](https://colab.research.google.com/signup) are available for those who wanted to have more powerful GPU and longer runtimes for rendering.
 See the [FAQ](https://research.google.com/colaboratory/faq.html) for more info.
+In some cases, it might be faster to use an online Blender renderfarm.